Lecture series

 The Montpellier Ecology and Evolution Seminars (SEEM) offer a program of weekly lectures in the fields of ecology and evolution.

-Since 2025, SEEMs have been held every Friday from 11:30 a.m. to 12:30 p.m. in Building 22 – Louis Thaler Room on the Triolet Campus – University of Montpellier, Place Eugène Bataillon, Montpellier.
+Since 2025, SEEM sessions have been held every Friday from 11:30 a.m. to 12:30 p.m. in Building 22 – Louis Thaler Room on the Triolet Campus – University of Montpellier, Place Eugène Bataillon, Montpellier.

 Learn more

 The SEEMs organizing committee is composed of researchers from the PTL-3 units (Biodiversity, Ecology, Evolution), as well as other research units involved in ecology and evolution.
-It includes asmall organizing committeein charge of logistics (managing calls for speakers, preparing communication materials, coordinating with PTL-3, etc.) and alarger organizing committeein charge of scientific programming and disseminating information to laboratories.
-The PTL-3 supports the organization of the SEEM by providing logistics and funding for the reception of speakers.
+It includes acore organizing committeeresponsible for logistics (managing calls for speakers, preparing promotional materials, coordinating with PTL-3, etc.) and anexpanded organizing committeeresponsible for the scientific program and disseminating information within the laboratories.
+The PTL-3 supports the organization of the SEEM by providing logistics and funding for the accommodation of speakers.